FilecoinFoundationWeb/filecoin-foundation/apps/site/README.md

 1. Add the new content in the Markdown file, e.g., a subtitle in the header of `src/content/pages/home.md`.
 2. Update `public/admin/config.yml` to reflect this addition under the appropriate section, for example:

-### Authenticating with Netlify Identity and Git Gateway

-Our project integrates with Netlify Identity and Git Gateway for user authentication and content management.
-This integration allows authorized users to access the CMS and make changes to the website content.
-The authentication process is handled through Netlify Identity, while Git Gateway provides secure access to the Git repository.
-For more information, please refer to the Decap CMS documentation on [Git Gateway](https://decapcms.org/docs/git-gateway-backend/).

 ```yaml
 # collections -> name: "pages” -> name: "home”